History of the Parish

 The Parish has long had a branch of the UCM (Union of Catholic Mothers).
 Since the 1980s this in turn became an independent parish based group, open to the women of the parish, and although it is still known as ‘the Mothers,’ the group welcomes all women, regardless of marital status.
 The Mothers group organises parish fundraising events, social outings, catering and continues to be relied on to support the parish in a thousand different ways!
 The Parish Drama Group which is very well supported, offering two productions each year, was in existence for the greater part of the twentieth century.
 It was re-launched very successfully in 1977 by Keith Harrison, at that time caretaker of the school, and already a well known actor in the local area.
 Freda Mortimer was co opted onto the committee to get things off the ground.

+In September 1983 the Golden Jubilee of the present church was celebrated with due pomp, and the occasion was marked by the presentation of the Bene Merenti medal to four worthy recipients: Dr Murphy, Mrs Maureen Bland, Miss Violet Lay and Mrs Mortimer.
+The Bene Merenti Medal is an honour awarded by the Pope to members of the laity for service to the Catholic Church.
 Fr Edward Horkin celebrated his Golden Jubilee of ordination in April 1996.
 He then retired in 1997.
 He remained living in the Stanningley area, where he died at home on the 23rd December 2010.
 His funeral, led by Bishop Roche, took place at Leeds Cathedral on the 6th January 2011.
 The panegyric was preached by Fr Francis McGrath, who had served with with Fr Horkin at St Joseph's Pudsey, during the 1970's.

 Requiescat In Pace